PRL-PRG/prl-prg.github.io/people.md

     note: "I am a master's student at FIT CTU.
 I am interested in implementation of programming languages."

   - type: student
-    name: Borja Lorente
-    photo: borja_lorente.jpg
-    title: Research intern
-    email: blorente.me@gmail.com
-    bio:
-    - Joined Czech Technical University, 2017
-    note: "I am interested in contributing to the design and implementation of languages.
-Specifically, I would like to explore the growth and evolution patterns of language communities and ecosystems."

-  - type: student
     name: Chakshu Goyal
     photo: chakshu_goyal.jpg
     title: Research intern